hstarmans/ldgraphy/README.md

 The code is based upon [LDGraphy](http://ldgraphy.org/).

-The BOM is in the order of $200 including the Beaglebone Green.
+The BOM of the scan head is in the order of $200 including the Beaglebone Green.

   * 500mW 405nm laser ($30)
   * Commonly available polygon mirror scanner (from laser printers) ($20)